Su Friedrich

 Su Friedrich (born December 12, 1954) is an American avant-garde film director, producer, writer, and cinematographer.
 She has been a leading figure in avant-garde filmmaking and a pivotal force in the establishment of Queer Cinema.
+Friedrich has produced and directed twenty-seven films and videos.

+She is the daughter of American linguist Paul Friedrich.

-Early life
+Early life and family

 Su Friedrich was born in 1954 in New Haven, Connecticut.
-Her mother was German and came to the US with Friedrich's father, Paul Friedrich who was working in Germany as a GI at the time.
+Her mother was German and came to the US with Friedrich's father, Paul Friedrich who was in Germany as an American GI at the time.
 Friedrich attended the University of Chicago (1971–72) and Oberlin College (1972–1975) from which she earned a B.A. in Art and Art History.
-She lives and works in Brooklyn, NY, and is a Professor in the Center for the Creative and Performing Arts at Princeton University, where she has taught film and video production since 1998.
-She made her first film, Hot Water, in 1978, and has produced and directed eighteen films and videos.
+She lives and works in Brooklyn, NY, and from 1998 until 2023 was a Professor of Visual Art in the Lewis Center for the Arts at Princeton University, where she has taught film and video production.
+She made her first film, Hot Water, in 1978.

+Friedrich's paternal grandfather was German-American political theorist Carl Joachim Friedrich.
+Her paternal great-grandfather was the inventor of the surgical rubber glove, professor of medicine Paul Leopold Friedrich, and her paternal great-grandmother a Prussian countess of the von Bülow family.